HPC-AI-Team/pexsi/doc/introduction.md

 the pole expansion usually takes around \f$P\approx 80\f$ poles.
 All the \f$80\f$ matrices can be inverted independently among different groups of processors.
-The parallel selected inversion method (PSelInv, which is included in %PEXSI) can scale well to \f$256\sim 4096\f$ processors depending on the sparsity of the problem, and the system size.
+The parallel selected inversion method (PSelInv, which is included in %PEXSI) can scale well to \f$256\sim 1024\f$ or more processors depending on the sparsity of the problem, and the system size.
 Therefore it is most advantageous to use %PEXSI when more than 1000 processors are available.

-Nonetheless, for some problems we have also observed that it can be advantageous to use %PEXSI using hundreds to thousands of processors.
+For some problems we have also observed that it can be advantageous to use %PEXSI using hundreds to thousands of processors.

 @anchor defDiagonalization